-After two decades of working in clay, several life detours offered up new artistic opportunities and inspiration.
+After two decades of working in clay, several life detours offered up new artistic opportunities and inspirations.
 One detour was a nasty bout of breast cancer that changed so much more than my body.
 During my cancer experience, I wrote, illustrated and self-published a graphic novel titled Mammary Lane, A Sketchbook of Breast Cancer Survival (drawings and excerpts from the book can be found in the Galleries section of this website.)

-As an environmental act and to assuage my guilt and complicity, I began incorporating our household non-recyclable plastic items (lids, old toothbrushes, wrappers and random packaging) into the innards of many of the concrete sculptures – thus allowing my non-recyclable trash to stay in situ on the farm rather than adding it to local landfills and the worldwide gyre of plastic.
+As an environmental act and to assuage my guilt and complicity, I have begun incorporating our household non-recyclable, plastic items (lids, old toothbrushes, wrappers and random, single use packaging) into the innards of many of the concrete sculptures – thus allowing my non-recyclable trash to stay in situ on the farm rather than adding it to local landfills and the worldwide gyre of plastic.

 It is my fervent hope that one day I won’t have enough plastic to build sculptures around.
 Until then, I am owning my own trash and exploring ways to re-purpose it into art.

 My creative roots grow from a long and eclectic line of southern artists – five generations and counting.